osisoft/Edge-Data-Store-Docs/content/sds/types/sds-type-api.md

 <a id="tocSsdsextrapolationmode"></a>
 <a id="tocssdsextrapolationmode"></a>

 Defines how a stream responds to requests with indexes that precede or follow all data in the stream.
 Behavior also depends on the SdsInterpolationMode for a stream.
-If SdsInterpolationMode is set to Discrete, extrapolation won't occur.
+If SdsInterpolationMode is set to Discrete, extrapolation will not occur.
 If SdsInterpolationMode is set to ContinuousNullableLeading or ContinuousNullableTrailing, default values will be returned instead of actual data.

 #### Enumerated Values